We break down this complicated financial topic in terms anyone can understand.

 Comparing the competition

 If you compare a startup to another more established business, you’re probably getting more equity but less salary for your position.
 What about all those other benefits, like healthcare and retirement plans?
 Unless you have a specific company in mind, it’s like comparing apples to imaginary oranges.
 Even if the company is huge there’s no guarantee you’ll get solid benefits, as even Fortune 500 companies are shifting more benefit costs onto employees.
-Make sure you’re armed with accurate information about salaries for your position and geographic location, as well as exactly what benefits you’ll get and when you qualify for them.
+Make sure you’re armed with accurate information about salaries for your position and geographic location.
+Also, know exactly what benefits you’ll get and when you qualify for them.

 If you’re trying to parse offers from two startups, it becomes even more important to (gently) grill your prospective employers about the terms of your equity agreement — a smaller percentage that you understand completely may serve you better in the long term over a larger offer that is confusing or unclear, those details could come back to haunt you one day.